lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 increases rapidly during molecular dynamics until it reaches
 a plateau value of about 1.5.

-.. admonition:: If you are using LAMMPS-GUI
-    :class: gui

 From the information
 printed in the ``Output`` window, one can see that the temperature
 starts from 0 but rapidly reaches the requested value and
 stabilizes itself near :math:`T=1` temperature units.
 One can also observe that
 the potential energy, :math:`U`, rapidly decreases during energy
 minimization (see the figure below).
 After
 the molecular dynamics simulation starts, :math:`U` increases until
 it reaches a plateau value of about -0.25.
 The kinetic energy,
 :math:`K`, is equal to zero during energy minimization and then
 increases rapidly during molecular dynamics until it reaches
 a plateau value of about 1.5.

 .. figure:: figures/LJ-energy-dm.png
     :class: only-dark